-[ TABLE 4 ABOUT HERE]
+[TABLE 4 ABOUT HERE]

-Turning to self-efficacy, we find that self-efficacy levels in the control group are 2.98 on average (between hardly true and moderately true) while self-efficacy levels in the treatment groups are 3.33-3.41 on average (between moderately true and exactly true).
-While 50% of respondents in the treatment groups respond exactly true to the selfefficacy question, only 26% of the control group does so.
+Turning to self-efficacy, we see from Table 4 that self-efficacy levels in the control group are 2.98 on average (between hardly true and moderately true) while average self-efficacy levels in the treatment groups range between 3.33 and 3.60 (between moderately true and exactly true).
+While 50% of respondents in the treatment groups respond exactly true to the self-efficacy question, only 26% of the control group do so (not shown in the table).
 Columns 7-8 of Table 5 present OLS regression results in which the dependent variable is level of self-efficacy, as measured in Q1.
 All treatments significantly improved self-efficacy compared to the control group.